guinacio/mcp_server_google_calendar/README.md

 Examples of things to ask Claude:
 - `Create an event called "Chill" whenever I have time on Monday after 8pm.`
-- `Check whenever both me and Arian are free this week between 9am and 5pm and shecule a meeting called "Going over MCP"`
+- `Check whenever both me and Arian are free this week between 9am and 5pm and schedule a meeting called "Going over MCP"`

 ## Usage